ucbrise/flor/CIDR.md

 ### FlorDB for Feedback Loops

 One of the most powerful aspects is how FlorDB handles human feedback.
 In our PDF Parser application, we have a Flask interface where experts can review and correct model predictions:

+XXX TODO it's unclear from the code snippet how you are gettign human corrections and how they're distinguished from machine predictions.

 ```python
 # app.py